 - MEXT Embassy Recommendation Scholarship: master and/or doctoral course

-These programs may be convenient for overseas students, requiring no Japanese skill (all instructions are given in English).
+These programs may be convenient for overseas students, requiring no Japanese skill for the entrance exam (all instructions are given in English).
 However, a prospective student must obtain a letter of consent from an academic supervisor before submitting an application to the Admissions Division.
 If you want to join our laboratory under these programs, please follow the instruction below and send your application documents via email.

 General entrance exam

 Alternatively, it is possible for overseas students to apply to the general entrance exam for the master/doctoral course as Japanese students do.
 However, you must pass an examination given in Japanese with the severe competition with Japanese students.
 Taking this route, you may submit an application without a letter of consent from an academic supervisor.